 We are mindful and intentional about our relationship with each of these communities.
 Our relationship serves to; contribute value and meaning wherever we can; be conscientious colleagues and partners; and create an environment where conversation, insight, and introspection are exchanged.

-Community Commitment
+Community Commitments

-We strive to uphold the values expressed in our Community Commitment and ask audience members, visitors, and guests of the Fisher Center to nurture these values as well.
+We strive to uphold the values expressed in our Community Commitments and ask audience members, visitors, and guests of the Fisher Center to nurture these values as well.
 Before visiting, please read our guidelines.

 The Fisher Center at Bard is a Professional Company Member of Opera America.